 What Is an Executor?

 The executor will be responsible for not only locating the will but also reading and understanding it completely.
 He or she will then file the will with the Court and determine who will inherit the deceased’s property.
-The executor will then need to not only notify credit card companies, government agencies and banks of the death, but also set up a bank account for any other funds that may be coming in.
-This could include money owed to the deceased person, such as paychecks.
+The executor will then need to not only notify credit card companies, government agencies, and banks of the death but also set up a bank account for any other funds that may be coming in.
+Funds coming in could include money owed to the deceased person, such as paychecks.

-Throughout the probate process, the executor will also likely be charged with taking care of utilities, mortgage payments and other bills.
-He or she also has the duty to maintain the deceased’s property until it is either sold or distributed.
+Throughout the probate process, the executor must take care of utilities, mortgage payments, and other bills.
+He or she also must maintain the deceased’s property until it is either sold or distributed.
 For example, this could mean keeping up a house or making sure personal property is stored in a secure place.

-Taxes must be handled, as well.
+The executor must handle taxes as well.
 You will likely have to file a final income tax return on behalf of the deceased, running from the start of the year until the date the death occurred.
-An inheritance tax return must be filed within nine months of death.
+The executor must file an inheritance tax return within nine months of death.

 Talk to an Attorney

-It can be overwhelming to be named executor of an attorney — especially if the estate is large or there are complexities, you might not have anticipated.
-That is why you need to speak with an experienced estate planning attorney so that you are as prepared as possible should you accept the role.
-A seasoned lawyer can also help make sure you properly carry out your duties if you do accept.
+It can be overwhelming to be named the executor of an attorney, especially if the estate is large.
+There are complexities you might not have anticipated.
+That’s why you need to speak with our experienced Estate Planning Attorneys so that you are as prepared as possible should you accept the role.
+A seasoned Estate Administration Attorneys can also help make sure you properly carry out your duties.

-At Miller Law Group, PLLC, our attorneys take great pride in treating clients as people — not just billable hours.
-We have helped people in Berks Country, Reading and throughout the state of Pennsylvania, and we welcome the opportunity to help you, as well.
-Please contact us online or call 610-670-9000 if you would like more information, or to schedule an appointment.
+At Miller Law Group, PLLC, our attorneys take great pride in treating clients as people — not billable hours.
+We have 40 years’ experience helping people in Berks County, Reading and throughout the state of Pennsylvania.
+We welcome the opportunity to help you, as well.
+Please Contact Us Online or call 610-670-9000.